tobiajo/hops-tensorflow/yarntf/examples/slim/README.md

 ```

 ## Note
-TensorFlow-Slim seems to suffer some issues since TF v1.
+This TensorFlow-Slim example suffers some issues since the TF v1 release.